cbrgm/codegen-example/slides.md

 ---

+## Let's build a simple code generator

+Recap:
+* We know what code generation is
+* We know about some (un)popular code generators
+* We learned about the `go:generate` directive and how we can add it to our dev workflow
+* We just saw a simple code generator (`stringer`) in action

+... now it's time to build our own code generator!

+---

-## Let's build our own code generator
+## Let's build a simple code generator

 Let's stick with the `stringer` example for now.